 For those who want to venture into art, but do not know where to begin, artist Nada Elian has advice.

-For artist Nada Elian, choosing the subject of her paintings depends on her mood and what she wants to convey through her drawings.
+For Nada, choosing the subject of her paintings depends on her mood and what she wants to convey through her drawings.

 “For example, when I work on pieces regarding sexual harassment, I channel my anger and frustration to communicate the meaning I want to deliver,” Nada tells.

-We cannot wait to see more of artist Nada Elian’s amazing work.
+We cannot wait to see more of artist Nada’s amazing work.